Repertoire & Teaching Strategies

 Donna Rhodenizer is a Canadian composer and elementary music teacher.
 She knew she wanted to be a teacher from the age of 5 and she combined her passion for music and her love for teaching into a 35-year career in the elementary music classroom.
 Donna taught as a string specialist in the Kingston community string program, while studying music education at Acadia University.
 She was a member (and concert master) of the Nova Scotia Youth Orchestra and Acadia Orchestra.
 She did a year of graduate studies at Brandon University and then returned to Nova Scotia as a part-time string professor at Acadia University (a 2-year appointment) and spent a year as a substitute teacher in the public schools of Kings County.
 She taught elementary music at Windsor Elementary (where she discovered handbells!) and Gaspereau Valley Elementary before settling in at Kings County Academy in Kentville (25 years) from where she retired in June 2021.

 Donna has made a name for herself as a music educator and as a composer.
 Her music can be found on every continent.
 She has written and self-published seven collections of original music and some of her songs are published in the Royal Conservatory graded vocal series used by private music teachers.
-She created a new recorder program, “Royal Recorders” and she has written over 200 compositions for choirs, handbells, violin and piano.
+Check out her 130 Unison Songs for young singers.
+She created a new recorder program, “Royal Recorders” and she has written over 300 compositions for choirs, handbells, violin and piano.

 Donna is also an active performer and recording artist.
 As part of the duo, Donna & Andy, she is a Juno nominee and a winner of multiple awards from both the East Coast Music Association and Music Nova Scotia, recognizing her work in the recording field.
 Many of the songs she performs and records are her own original songs.